neos/flow-development-collection/Neos.Flow/Resources/Private/Installer/Distribution/Essentials/Upgrading.rst

 Upgrading instructions
 ======================

-This file contains instructions for upgrading your Flow 3.2 based applications to TYPO3 Flow 3.3.
+This file contains instructions for upgrading your Flow 3.3 based applications to Neos Flow 4.0

 What has changed
 ----------------

-The most important change relevant for upgrading is https://github.com/neos/flow-development-collection/pull/130 Make sure to run code migrations and check the changed provider patterns.
+...

 Upgrading your Packages
 -----------------------